-(IAI: F2 901) Studies major periods of painting, sculpture and architecture in Western Civilization emphasizing prehistoric art through the Middle Ages.
+(IAI: F2 901) Studies major periods of painting, sculpture and architecture in Western Civilization emphasizing major artistic styles and periods from prehistoric art through the Middle Ages.
+Examines works of art as expressions of the ideas and beliefs of artists within their cultural and social contexts.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture, 0 hours lab)